Don't Use stderr to Determine Process Failure Because Logs Default to stderr

 2- fmt.Println("found it")

-The author explained advantages of using a logging library over the plain old printf.
+The author explained the advantages of using a logging library over plain printf.
 The rationale was straightforward, so I approved the change without hesitation.
-However, two hours later, another code review came through - this time reverting the change, because the load test pipeline had failed.
-That is intriguing, let's take a closer look.
+However, two hours later, another code review came through—this time reverting the change because the load test pipeline had failed.
+Intriguing.
+Let's take a closer look.

 1// tools/bar/main.go